 Does your food truck have a social media strategy?
 Not sure what a social media strategy consists of?
 Don’t worry, you aren’t alone.

-While it may seem simple enough to start up a Twitter account and start posting your upcoming locations, there is much more to social media marketing than sending out the address or intersection you plan to park.
+It may seem simple to start up a Twitter account and start posting your upcoming locations.
+Unfortunately, there is much more to social media marketing than sending out the intersection you plan to park.

 3 Points To Consider In Your Food Truck Social Media Strategy